rwxrob/zet/docs/2503/README.md

 # Adventure means greater rewards and risks

+> Tell me how he died.
+I will tell you how he lived.
+(The Last Samurai)

 <https://youtu.be/k7fJtk_Rwco?si=3ZKukdcciiDYyePX>

 The story of these bright-eyed, amazing human beings being targeted and mowed down by a bunch of angry, evil people after having a singularly fantastic experience with the locals of Tajikistan underscores just how much there is to gain and lose when anyone adds any amount of adventure to their lives.